-Spoilers For ‘The Young And The Restless: Chelsea Chooses Between Adam And Nick
+Spoilers For ‘The Young And The Restless’: Chelsea Chooses Between Adam And Nick

 “Connor’s return home will continue to complicate matters for Adam and Chelsea as Adam connects with Connor, and Chelsea worries about Adam’s dark side.”

 At least for now, Nick, Chelsea, Connor, and Christian (Alex Wilson) are enjoying their time together as a happy family.
-Yes, Connor also loves spending time with Adam, but they four enjoy being back together again.
+Yes, Connor also loves spending time with Adam, but the family enjoys being back together again as a foursome.
 Of course, there’s no way that Adam will be able to stomach both of his sons as well as his ex-wife living with Nick and enjoying life.
 There is little doubt that Adam will do whatever he can to wreak havoc on Nick’s newfound happiness as part of his overall scheme to bring down the Newman family once and for all.